kstenschke/tictac-track/README.md

 ===================

 A simple but powerful personal timetracker, running on the command-line (Linux, Mac OS).
-It comes without external dependencies (no server or database).
+It comes without external dependencies (no server nor database).
-The application records work-entries directly to an HTML file, ready for print at any time.
-The API provides options to export tracked data, to be able to script sending time logs to external issue tracking systems.
+Work-entries are recorded directly to an HTML file, ready for print at any time. ttt provides options to quickly transfer time log entries to external issue tracking systems.

 ## Table of contents